Taxila: Notable students and teachers

+Kaundinya I, the legendary founder of Funan, was said to have hailed from Taxila or Indraprastha according to the Cambodian annals.
+Similarly, the dynasty of Khotan traced its origin from the nobles of Taxila.

 Demographics

 Population

 According to 2023 census, Taxila had a population of 136,900.

 Geography

 Taxila is located 32 km north-west of the Pakistani capital Islamabad.
 The city is located approximately 549 m above sea level.